dell/csm-docs/content/docs/concepts/csidriver/features/powerscale.md

   AZNetwork: 172.16.0.0/24
 ```

->**NOTE:** Multi-Access Zone Support for Multi-Tenant Deployments does not support CSM Modules.
+>**NOTE:** Multi-Access Zone Support for Multi-Tenant Deployments does not support CSM Authorization.

 ## Volume Limit